limikael/freecad-slic3r-tools/README.md

 This should point to a slic3r .ini file.
 The .ini file contains information about which printer you are using as well as layer height, etc. While Slic3r has a GUI to let you work with several profiles at once and quickly change between them, the SLic3r Toolbar can only work with one profile.
-To export the current profile from slic3r and use it from Slic3r Toolbar, go to File >>
-Export Config... from inside Slic3r.
+To export the current profile from slic3r and use it from Slic3r Toolbar, go to "File >> Export Config..." from inside Slic3r.

 ## Tools
 <img align="right" width="50" src="https://raw.githubusercontent.com/limikael/freecad-slic3r-tools/master/Resources/icons/Stl.svg?sanitize=true">

 ### Export visible as .stl
+This command exports the current document as a .stl file.
+It works in a similar way as choosing "File... >> Export..." in the menu.
+However, while the default export option requires you to first select which objects you want to export, this option exports all visible object.